Facebook, Twitter, and Instagram are often seen as social media royalty, but Pinterest is the real winner for eCommerce businesses.

 As with all social media platforms, the more you put into Pinterest, the more you get out.
-This doesn’t just mean the regularity with which you pin your own images, but also the way you share other user’s content and engage with their posts.
+This doesn’t just mean the regularity with which you pin your own images, but also the way you share other users’ content and engage with their posts.
 Re-pinning products and images outside of what you offer helps build an aesthetic and mission statement for your business, as well as encourage others to share your pins and drive traffic to your online store.

 I spoke earlier about not watering down what makes your business special.
-However, positioning yourself as a brand that cares and who engages with your audience is a way that you can create a community spirit without spreading yourself too thin.
+However, positioning yourself as a brand that cares and who engages with your audience in a way that you can create a community spirit without spreading yourself too thin.

-It’s all about building a community of like minded people and creating engaging content for your target audience.
+It’s all about building a community of like-minded people and creating engaging content for your target audience.
 Don’t just try to push your products — create useful and user-oriented content like how-tos.